Helperbird/website/src/pages/blog/championing-accessibility-university-alaska-webinar.md

 Missed the live session?
 You can still experience the full webinar here:👉 [https://www.youtube.com/watch?v=AA6mKcGJY0k](https://www.youtube.com/watch?v=AA6mKcGJY0k)

-Tune in, take notes, and get inspired by the University of Alaskas  remarkable approach to inclusive education.
+Tune in, take notes, and get inspired by the University of Alaska'sremarkable approach to inclusive education.

 ---

 ## Looking Ahead: The Future of Accessible Webinars

-Inspired by the University of Alaskas  leadership, we’re enhancing our own webinars with:
+Inspired by the University of Alaska'sleadership, we’re enhancing our own webinars with:

 - Live captions blending automated and human-generated transcripts
 - Multi-language support for a global audience